Gagauz people: Names

-Gagauz surnames are of Balkan origin.
-Mostly they are from the Gagauz, Bulgarian, Greek languages.
+Gagauz surnames are of Turkish origin for example known Gagauz historical figures such as Mihail Çakır (meaning: blue, vine), Nikolay Petroviç Arabacı (meaning: coachman), Dimitri Karaçoban (meaning: black or brunette shepherd).
 In addition, surnames come from professions, street nicknames, and the father's name.
 When concluding a civil marriage, women take the surname of their spouse.

 Food

 The staple food of Gagauz cuisine is grain, in many varieties.
 A series of family holidays and rituals was connected with the baking of wheat bread, both leavened loaves (e.g., kalaches) and unleavened flatcakes.

 The favorite dish was a layered pie stuffed with sheep's milk cheese and soaked with sour cream before baking.
 Other delicacies were pies with crumbled pumpkin and sweet pies made with the first milk of a cow that had just calved.
 The traditional ritual dish called kurban combined bulgar wheat porridge with a slaughtered (or sacrificed) ram and is further evidence of the origins of the Gagauz in both the Balkan world and the steppe-pastoral complex.
 Peppered meat sauces are especially important: one combines onion and finely granulated porridge, while another is tomato-based.
 A red house wine is served with dinner and supper.
 Head cheese is an indispensable component of holiday meals.